Willoweyes/MicroROS-and-ROS2/README.md

 4. Debug the F411 project then run it

 ### Check the connection:
-'ls /dev/tty*'
+`ls /dev/tty*`

-Look for '/dev/ttyCH341USB0' (This only show if you had successfully install CH340 driver, otherwise, it will be ttyUSB0)
+Look for `/dev/ttyCH341USB0` (This only show if you had successfully install CH340 driver, otherwise, it will be ttyUSB0)

-'sudo screen /dev/ttyCH341USB0 115200'
+`sudo screen /dev/ttyCH341USB0 115200`

 This line should show the string "Hello, computer!" after entered.